-Data Inventory and Integration Division - responsible for administration of data management activities associated with the collection, retention, distribution, analysis, and reporting of MDOT's infrastructure to support decision making for MDOT, federal and local partners agencies, other state agencies, and the public.
+Data Inventory and Integration Division responsibilities include administration of data management activities associated with the collection, retention, distribution, analysis, and reporting of MDOT's infrastructure to support decision making for MDOT, federal and local partner agencies, other state agencies, and the public.

-Information generated by the division is used to obtain and distribute funds, assist in decision making as input into Program Development, Design of Projects, and Asset Management.
-It is also provided for the Governor's Dashboard and the Director's Scorecard for asset monitoring.
+Information generated by the Division is used to obtain and distribute funds and to assist in decision making as inputs into Program Development, Design of Projects, and Asset Management functions.
+Data is also provided for the Governor's Dashboard and the Director's Scorecard for asset monitoring.